ZehaoSong00/ZehaoSong00.github.io/_pages/about.md

 # Research

-The power system is undergoing an evolutionary transition for a more sustainable future under the goal of decarbonization.
-My research focuses on the power system operation problem with ever-increasing distributed energy resources (DERs) like renewable energy resources (RESs), energy storage systems (ESSs) and electric vehicles (EVs) integration on the demand-side.
+The urban transportation and energy system is undergoing an evolutionary transition toward a more intelligent and sustainable future.
+My research focuses on the safety-guaranteed operation for time-varying spatial-temporal systems with increasing uncertainty from demand-side integrated distributed energy resources (DERs), such as renewable energy resources (RESs), energy storage systems (ESSs), and electric vehicle (EVs) integration.

 ## Uncertainty Problem

-Handle with uncertainty problem associated with RES during power system operation.
-My current research interest is on distributionally robust optimization (DRO) based approaches.
+Improving the resilience of spatial-temporal system operation under multiple uncertainties such as stochastic user load demands and volatile renewable generation.
+My current research interest lies in data-driven methods such as distributionally robust chance constraint (DRCC) based approaches.

 ## Distributed Optimization

 Decentralized and distributed operation mode to fully exploit the flexibility and edge-intelligence of numerous DERs and promote demand-side users to participate in demand response (DR).

 ## Decarbonization of the power system
-Design effective carbon emission reduction paradigm to promote low-carbon operation of the power system based on carbon emission flow (CEF) theory and locational marginal carbon emission factor analysis.
-The key point is to investigate the relationship between the operation strategies of various kinds of DERs and the carbon emission impact of the system.
+ Designing proper carbon emission obligation mechanisms and effective carbon emission reduction paradigms to promote low-carbon operation of the urban transportation and energy system based on the attributional and consequential carbon accounting methods.

 # Updates
 2024/07: It's a great honor to present our work [“Carbon-Aware Peer to Peer Joint Energy and Reserve Trading Market for Prosumers in Distribution Networks”](https://ieeexplore.ieee.org/document/10440140) published in IEEE Internet of Things Journal @ 2024 IEEE Power and Energy Society General Meeting (PES GM)，Seattle, Washington, USA.